vc3-project/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 ### Building Your First Virtual Cluster
 **Prerequisites**

-In order to use VC3, you’ll need an allocation or account with with a supported target resource.
+In order to use VC3, you’ll need an allocation or account in a target resource that is supported by VC3.
 These include, but are not limited to:

   - University of Chicago - Research Computing Center
   - University of Notre Dame - Center for Research Computing